Make Something Great

 Following a mid-afternoon arrival, you'll join the rest of the group for a meet and greet, followed by a light dinner and a campus tour.
 The rest of the evening is yours.

-Over the next two days, you'll learn how to use both the software and the machines, including several 3D printers, a laser cutter, and a CNC fabricator.
-We'll also build in time for idea sharing and socializing.
+Over the next two days, you’ll learn how to use both the software and the machines, including several 3D printers, a laser cutter, a vinyl printer/cutter, and a CNC machine.
+We’ll also build in time for idea sharing and socializing.

 Josh has been teaching physics, astronomy, engineering, and coding at Pomfret for 17 years.
 As the science department chair, he was instrumental in equipping the campus maker spaces.
 With Derek, he recently redesigned the freshman science curriculum to teach maker and engineering skills to students.

-Derek teaches physics and engineering at Pomfret and has been implementing maker ideas into his curriculum for more than 5 years.
-He has been an independent school teacher for 12 years.
+Derek teaches physics, engineering, and robotics at Pomfret.
+He is also the Co-Director of The Pomfret Foundry, the school’s makerspace, and has been implementing maker ideas into his curriculum for more than 6 years.
+He has been an independent school teacher for 13 years.
 Derek also leads a series of youth summer camps focused on 3D printing and video game design.

 - Do I need to bring my own device?